onlime/bexio-api-client/README.md

 $clientId = '9999999999999.apps.bexio.com'; // The client id you have received from the bexio support
 $clientSecret = 'W1diwrEvHlgQMPRYdr3t6I1z5sQ='; // The client secret you have received from the bexio support
-$redirectUri = 'http://localhost/bexio-api-php-client.php'; // Set here your Url where this script gets called
+$redirectUrl = 'http://localhost/bexio-api-php-client.php'; // Set here your Url where this script gets called
 $scope = 'general'; // A whitespace-separated list of scopes (see https://docs.bexio.com/oauth/scopes/).
 $state = '8OTs2JTDcWDaPqV7o9aHVWqM'; // A random sequence.
 Should be used as a protection against CSRF-Attacks
 $credentialsPath = 'client_credentials.json'; // Set the path where the credentials file will be stored